Community-centered design

 Understand the project’s value

-Before a project begins, come to a shared understanding of its value—that is, a clear sense of the intended outcomes and value that key decision-makers envision creating.
-This is necessary to truly understand how the project might impact the audience.
+Before a project begins, come to a shared understanding of its value—which is to say, a clear sense of the intended outcomes that key decision-makers envision creating.
+This is necessary to truly evaluate how the project might impact the audience.

 ACTIVITY